 Optical Capture Rate

-Since frame and contact lens sales can be a large contributor to your practice profits, you should keep a close eye on this metric.
+Frame and contact lens sales can be a large contributor to your practice profits, so you should keep a close eye on this metric.

 To calculate your optical capture rate, divide the number of patients who filled their prescriptions at your practice by the number of patients who were given a prescription.
 Then, multiply that number by 100 to get your optical capture rate.